 Hundreds of miles of trails designated for hiking, biking, equestrian, cross-country skiing, snowmobiling, and ATV riding.
 Outdoor recreation including swimming, boating, fishing, hunting, picnicking, and camping.

-Nationally recognized river offering boating, canoeing, kayaking, fishing, wilderness camping, and wildlife viewing.
+Federally designated scenic and recreational river offering boating, canoeing, kayaking, fishing, wilderness camping, and wildlife viewing.
 Fish species: walleye, musky, bass, catfish and panfish.

 The Seneca named this area "where the water separates the land."
 Seven islands totaling 368 acres are designated as part of the National Wilderness Preservation System.